ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/start/installation/running-in-docker-container.markdown

 #### Changes made in RavenDB `6.0` and up:

-The **user** that installs and runs RavenDB `6.0` and up and the **folders structure** used by these versions are different from the user and structure used by older versions.
+The **user** that runs RavenDB `6.0` and up and the **directory structure** used by these versions are different from the user and structure used by older versions.
-These changes need to be addressed when migrating from version `5.x` or lower to version `6.0` and higher.

 * RavenDB Docker images up to `5.x`:
-   * Create a unique folders tree under Windows.
+   * Create a unique directory structure under Windows.
    * Are installed and accessed using the `root` user.

 * RavenDB Docker images from `6.0` up:
-   * Use a Debian archive file ([.deb package](../../start/installation/gnu-linux/deb)) and create a similar folders tree under Windows and Ubuntu.
+   * Use a Debian archive file ([.deb package](../../start/installation/gnu-linux/deb)) and create a similar directory structure under Windows and Ubuntu.
    * Are installed and accessed using a dedicated `ravendb` user instead of `root`, to improve security.

+These differences need to be addressed when migrating from version `5.x` or lower to version `6.0` and higher.

 ---